HwWobbe/DefinitiveData-DeltaAlerts/README.md

 * Benefits ...
 * Discuss the reasons for Changes (Deltas) that should trigger "Alerts".
+* This should likely link to DgH to start and then DocsH
 * try usinh HTML to craft nested ULs